-Ms Dunne was appointed to the role of Managing Director of Resonance Health Ltd on 23 October 2008.
-Her employment agreement provides for a salary of \$272,500 pa inclusive of superannuation and the provision of three months notice for termination or resignation without cause.
+Ms Dunne was appointed to the role of Managing Director of Resonance Health Ltd on 23 October 2008 and resigned 31 January 2015.
+Her employment agreement provided for a salary of \$272,500 pa inclusive of superannuation and the provision of three months notice for termination or resignation without cause.

-Mrs Haydari was appointed to the role of Company Secretary of Resonance Health Ltd on 19 March 2012.
-Mrs Haydari resigned as Company Secretary on 28 November 2013 to take 12 months maternity leave.
-Her employment agreement provides for an equivalent full time salary of \$136,250 pa inclusive of superannuation for 22.5 hours per week and the provision of one months notice for termination or resignation without cause.
+Mr Bowers was appointed to the role of Company Secretary of Resonance Health Ltd on 28 November 2013.
+His employment agreement provides for a salary of \$140,000 pa exclusive of superannuation and a termination notice of 2 weeks.